SamDASO/modal-component/README.md

 ```
 ## Props

-**style** (string):
+**className** (string):
-the modal has a style by default.
-If you want to change that, you can use this props to add a style for the dialog element and/or the ::backdrop pseudo-element
+If indicated, overwrite the default style.
+If you want to change the default style, you can use this prop to add a style for the dialog element and/or the ::backdrop pseudo-element to change the background.

 **isOpen** (boolean):
 Determines the state of the modal.